ralph-mcardell/sh-utils/doc/dict.md

   fi
 }

-# Define set_print that formats and outputs the passed set object to stdout.
+# Define a set_print function that formats and outputs set objects to stdout.
-# Sets up the print specification for dict_pretty_print and passes
+# Sets up the print specification for dict_pretty_print and passes the set
-# the set and specification to dict_pretty_print.
+# and specification to dict_pretty_print.
 #
 # The format is that used by Python sets:
 #